shawnlauzon/joatu/README.md

 ### Environment variables

 Environment variables must be set to run and deploy JoatU.
-We typically use a `.env` file for this.
+We typically use a `.env` file for this which must be placed in the root JoatU directory.

 ```
 REACT_APP_FIREBASE_API_KEY=